 I recently met someone who I found fascinating, mature, strong, and beautiful in many ways.
 I wanted to know more.
 And the more I discovered, the more I realized that this person was incredibly similar to me.
 While that sounds like self-aggrandizement, it isn’t.
 The beauty of this experience is that in this person I was able to see both my strengths and my weaknesses and it opened my eyes in ways that wouldn’t have happened otherwise.
-I think life has this tendency to present you with a series of opportunities to learn certain lessons.
+I think life has this tendency to present you with a series of opportunities to learn certain lessons at the moments when we’re finally open to them or when they become absolutely necessary.
 No, I don’t think the universe is making a concerted effort to press those lessons, or to push a certain agenda, but I do think that life is constantly evolving and if we’re open to it, we’ll learn a lot from the things that cross our path.
 I was either lucky enough or simply ready to learn something from a particular experience that I had.
 In so doing, I managed to get a glimpse into humanity and more specifically into myself because this person displayed so many of the traits that I have that I found it impossible to deny that in many ways, this is exactly how I appear to others.
 It was an eye-opener on so many levels, and at the same time, quite sad.
 My interactions lead me to a few conclusions that I feel I have to share, if I’m to be honest about who I am.

 I’m selfish.
 No, I don’t believe I’m the most selfish person out there, but interacting with this person I gained a new appreciation of what selfishness means and the many subtle ways that is presents itself and I cannot deny that they apply to me.
 I wish it weren’t the case and I wish I could say I’m a generous, giving person, but I have to simply admit that that is not the case.
 It’s a source both of shame and inspiration.